Double Negatives

 Really means: I have done my work.

-Intended Meaning: never do my work.
+Intended Meaning: I never do my work.

 Really means: He likes some people.